 Misconceptions About Endodontics & Root Canals

-This may have once been true, but with advanced endodontics procedures and equipment, an endodontist can perform root canals that are comfortable for the patient.
+This may have once been true.
+Times have changed with advanced endodontics procedures and equipment.
+An endodontist can now perform root canals that are comfortable for the patient.

 Even if the root canal pain of a rotting tooth initially goes away, that merely means the nerve may have died inside the tooth.
 The decay will continue, and will cause greater problems down the road.

-While an extraction may be necessary depending on how far along the tooth decay is, this type of procedure is a last step for an endodontist.
+An extraction may be necessary depending on how far along the tooth decay is.
+This type of procedure is a last step for an endodontist.
 Ideally, the natural tooth will be treated, filled with a tooth-colored material and sealed.
 If it remains a slightly different color than the teeth around it, veneers may be applied later by a trained prosthodontist.

 Can’t Call Us Now?